governify/bluejay-docs/docs/development/extending-bluejay/custom-tasks/create-or-update-tpa.md

 ---
-title: Create or Update a Class TPA
+title: Create or Update TPA
-description: Create or Update a Class TPA
+description: Create or Update TPA
 sidebar_position: 4 # Sets this doc to the first position in the sidebar
 hide_table_of_contents: false
 ---